Crime Diaries: Night Out

-Crime Diaries: Night Out (Spanish: Historia de un crimen: Colmenares), is a 2019 Colombian-Mexican Spanish-language crime web television miniseries starring Ernesto Campos, Carlos Carvajal and Camila Jurado.
+Crime Diaries: Night Out (Spanish: Historia de un crimen: Colmenares), is a 2019 Colombian-Mexican Spanish-language crime television miniseries starring Ernesto Campos, Carlos Carvajal and Camila Jurado.
 The plot is inspired by real-life events, and revolves around how after a Halloween party on October 31 in 2010, the student Luis Andrés Colmenares is found dead in a park in the north of Bogotá.
 The series recounts how two women close to Colmenares and an ex-boyfriend of one of them seems to be involved, and judicial process following the investigation.

 It was ordered direct-to-series, and premiered on Netflix streaming on May 3, 2019.